Help

 Audio devices

-Important : you have to select one Asio driver for LoopToGo to work.
+Important : you have to select one ASIO driver for LoopToGo to work.
 Also, it is recommended to use name mapping for your audio channel.
 By doing so, you can change your hardware configuration without having to change all your song configurations.
-Note that since Release 1.12.0, it is possible to assign more than one mapping to the same Input or Output channel.
+Note that it is possible to assign more than one mapping to the same Input or Output channel.
 This offer a lot of flexibility to perform the same songs with different hardware setup.
 Furthermore, it is possible to create Virtual Output channels.
-To do so, right click on an Output mapping and select « Add a new mapping », then select « Virtual Output » and type a mapping name.
+To change the mapping name, click on the cell under the Mapped Name column.
+Use the « Add Input Mapping » or « Add Output Mapping » to add new mappings.
+Select « Virtual Output » to create a virtual mapping.
 Virtual Outputs can be used to add flexibility to your audio routing configuration.
 Virtual Outputs signals are not sent to your audio interface hence, an real Output channel needs to eventually tap to a Virtual Output to produce sound.
 See the « Audio Tab » section for more details about Audio I/O mapping.
 See this link for a more detailed explanation of routing in LoopToGo.

 For live performance, a smaller buffer is needed to avoid latency problems.
 512 is usually the maximum recommended but 256 and less are better (this depends on your computer performance since a small buffer assures low latency but might lead to audio glitches as you use more and more plugins).
 This configuration has to be done via the driver control panel.
 To access it, you can use the Show driver control panel button.
 Note that some drivers do not offer this functionality so you have to open their control panel outside of LoopToGo.
 After changing a setting in the driver control panel, you have to restart the driver with the Restart ASIO driver button.
 This is mandatory to make sure that LoopToGo knows the buffer length and the sample rate.
 Not doing it will result in unpredictable unwanted results!